The Best Video Doorbells

 No vertical wedge included

-The Nest Hello includes a horizontal wedge but not a vertical one.
-If you have angled siding that tilts upward, Nest doesn’t offer a way to level out the Hello.
+The Google Nest Hello includes a horizontal wedge but not a vertical one.
+If you have angled siding that tilts upward, Google Nest doesn’t offer a way to level out the Hello.
 It’s worth noting however, that the Hello uses a 4:3 aspect ratio, as opposed to industry standard 16:9.
 This means you have more vertical video, possibly mitigating the need for additional wedges

 Why we chose it